Generic Name: indomethacin (IN-doe-METH-a-sin)

 If OVERDOSE is suspected:

 Store indomethacin capsules at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
 Store away from heat, moisture, and light.
+Store in the original container.
 Do not store in the bathroom.
 Keep indomethacin capsules out of the reach of children and away from pets.

 - If you have any questions about indomethacin capsules, please talk with your doctor, pharmacist, or other health care provider.